Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 types by the type of elements of this coefficient domain.
 But note that this may have implications for the ad hoc operators one might like to explicitly implement.

+## NCRingElement type union

+Because of its lack of multiple inheritance, Julia does not allow Julia Base types to belong to `AbstractAlgebra.NCRingElem`.
+To allow us to work equally with AbstractAlgebra and Julia types that represent elements of rings we define a union type `AbstractAlgebra.NCRingElement` in `src/julia/JuliaTypes.jl`.

+So far, in addition to `AbstractAlgebra.NCRingElem` the  union type `AbstractAlgebra.NCRingElement` includes the Julia types `Integer`, `Rational` and `AbstractFloat`.

+Most of the generic code in AbstractAlgebra for general rings makes use of the union type `AbstractAlgebra.NCRingElement` instead of `AbstractAlgebra.NCRingElem` so that the generic functions also accept the Julia Base ring types.

+One must be careful when defining ad hoc binary operations for ring element types.
+It is often necessary to define separate versions of the functions for `AbstractAlgebra.NCRingElem` then for each of the Julia types separately in order to avoid ambiguity warnings.

 ## Parent object caches

 In many cases, it is desirable to have only one object in the system to represent each